 Curt was a brother of the fraternal order of the Matinecock Lodge in Oyster Bay who reveled in serving up Lieberkasen at the annual Oyster Fest Beer Garden.
 He was also a docent at The Cradle of Aviation Museum, where he most often could be found instructing future pilots on the flight simulators.
 Curt loved to travel, sharing a lifetime of rugged and luxury adventures with his family and friends.
 He was a genuine renaissance man, a proud patriot, a dedicated environmentalist, an accomplished pianist, a clock smith, a dog lover and a diehard Yankees fan.
 He will be remembered with love by the many people whose lives he touched.

 Friends may call on Tuesday, July 2, 2019 from 7-9 PM, Wednesday from 2–4 PM at Whitting Funeral Home, 300 Glen Cove Avenue, Glen Head, NY.
 A Lutheran service will be held on Friday, June 5, 2019 at 10 AM at Whitting’s, followed by burial at Calverton National Cemetery with Military Honors.
-In lieu of flowers, memorial contributions may be made to The Cradle of Aviation at www.cradleofaviation.org; Honor Flight Long Island at honorflightlongisland.org; or Matinecock Lodge #806 F.&A.M., 14 West Main Street, Oyster Bay, NY 11771,To send flowers to the family of Curtis Field, please visit Tribute Store
+In lieu of flowers, memorial contributions may be made to The Cradle of Aviation at www.cradleofaviation.org; Honor Flight Long Island at honorflightlongisland.org; or Matinecock Lodge #806 F.&A.M., 14 West Main Street, Oyster Bay, NY 11771,To send flowers to the family or plant a tree in memory of Curtis Field, please visit Tribute Store